Ixia Four

 Ixia parva, kevinjolliffe, iNaturalist, CC BY-NCIxia parva, kevinjolliffe, iNaturalist, CC BY-NCIxia parva, Tony Rebelo, iNaturalist, CC BY-SAIxia parva, Tony Rebelo, iNaturalist, CC BY-SA

 Ixia polystachya L. is found on flats, hills and mountain slopes over a wide range of the northwest and southwest Cape.
 It has pink, mauve, bluish, or white flowers, often, but not always, with a dark center.
-It has a fairly tall and usually branched stem, but is variable in size, color, number of flowers, form (compact or lax), and leaf width.
+It has a fairly tall (up to 80 cm) and usually branched stem, but is variable in size, color, number of flowers, form (compact or lax), and leaf width.
 The first five photos were taken by Mary Sue Ittner.
 The last photo was taken by Cameron McMaster in the Overberg.

 Ixia polystachya, Mary Sue IttnerIxia polystachya, Mary Sue IttnerIxia polystachya, Mary Sue IttnerIxia polystachya, Mary Sue IttnerIxia polystachya, Mary Sue IttnerIxia polystachya, Cameron McMaster